 In a letter dated March 28, 2013, which was filed with the Division on April 24, 2013, Garberville SD asked to withdraw its petition for extension of time.
 (2013-04-24 ltr. from Garberville SD to SWRCB.)
-In this letter, Garberville SD stated that the maximum total amount of water diverted under License 3404 and Permit 20789 during any year between 1995 and 1999 was 80 million gallons in 1999, that this amount was representative of the maximum amount the district would divert in future years, and that the district therefore requested licensing of the permit, with the understandings that the Board would issue a license to replace Permit 20789 and the maximum total amount that could be authorized for diversion under License 3404 and the new license would be 80 million gallons per year.
+In this letter, Garberville SD stated that the maximum total amount of water diverted under License 3404 and Permit 20789 during any year between 1995 and 1999 was 80 million gallons in 1999, that this amount was representative of the maximum amount the district would divert in future years, and that the district therefore requested licensing of the permit, with the understandings that the Board would issue a water-right license to replace Permit 20789 and the maximum total amount that could be authorized for diversion under License 3404 and the new license would be 80 million gallons per year.
 (Id.)

-In 2012, Garberville SD filed petitions to change License 3404 and Permit 20789.
-(2012-11-20 Petition to Change A009686; 2012-11-20 Petition to Change A029881.)
-These petitions asked the Board to expand the authorized places of use in the license and the permit to include all parcels that were receiving water service from Garberville SD at that time.
-(Id.)

-In 2013, the Division issued amended License 3404 and amended Permit 20789.
-(2013-10-11 Amended License 3404; 2013-10-11 Amended Permit 20789.)
-This amended license and this amended permit have the same maximum authorized instantaneous diversion rates and the same authorized diversion seasons as those in the original License 3404 and the original Permit 20789.
-(Id.)
-Amended License 3404 contains a new annual diversion limit of 112.2 af/yr.
-(2013-10-11 Amended License 3404, p.
-2, ¶ 5.)
-Both the amended license and the amended permit contain a new overall annual limit on total diversions under the license and the permit of 542.2 af/yr.
-(Id., p.
-2, ¶ 6; 2013-10-11 Amended Permit 20789, p.
-2, ¶ 6.)

-Garberville SD’s annual licensee reports for 2010 through 2020 indicate that the district’s annual diversions under License 3404 varied between 111.76 and 112.5 acre-feet (af), and averaged 112.18 af, during those years.
-(Reports of Licensee 2010-2020, p.
-2.)
-Garberville SD’s annual permittee progress reports for 2010-2020 indicate that the district’s annual diversions under Permit 20789 varied between 38.83 af and 67.69 af, and averaged 56.05 af, during those years.
-(2010-2020 Progress Reports by Permittee, p.
-2.)

 2.5 Order WR 2020-0104-EXEC